masonmarker/msnscript2/README.md

 *It's heavily suggested to install the msn2-syntax-highlighter package for your text editor to make coding in msn2 easier.*

-the insertion ```{python_alias}``` specified below is your machine's python alias. for most this is 'python', however it may be different for you. if yours is different, you should set your python alias under msn2_settings.json that should be created in your ```msnscript2/``` directory after an initial launch of a .msn2 program.
+the insertion ```{python_alias}``` specified below is your machine's python alias. for most, this would be the keyword 'python', however if yours is different, you should run `{python_alias} msn2cli.py help`, and navigate to the 'settings' page to change your alias.

+specifying your python running alias for the msn2 interpreter is important, as the interpreter uses it for system functions such as proc() or JAVA().

 ### installing dependencies